flamenl/clean/readme.md

 Doctrine2 is still king.
 It seems a bit bloaty sometimes, but is the most reliable piece of software I have used in the last 10 years.

 ### InputFilters and Validation
-When dealing with incoming data, my choise would be [InputFilter](https://docs.laminas.dev/laminas-inputfilter/) and [Validator](https://docs.laminas.dev/laminas-validator/) from the nice [Laminas people](https://getlaminas.org/).
+When dealing with incoming data, the [InputFilter](https://docs.laminas.dev/laminas-inputfilter/) and [Validator](https://docs.laminas.dev/laminas-validator/) from the nice [Laminas people](https://getlaminas.org/) work well.
 It has little to no requirements and is highly customizable.

 ### Templating
 Still looking for a templating engine, although I rarely need one (most php projects are api only).
 Ideally an interface that would allow engine swapping would be great.